TiansiGu/Packer-Terraform/README.md

     --query "KeyMaterial" \
     --output text > ami-key-pair.pem
 ```
 You can also name the key pair on your preference.
-But be sure to change the value of "ssh_keypair_name" and "ami-key-pair" in aws-ami-docker.json if you did so.
+But be sure to change the value on every configuration when this key is involved.

 Run the following command to set the permissions of your private key file:
 ```